 Howard M. Bloom is a Shareholder in the Boston office of Jackson Lewis P.C.
 He has practiced labor and employment law representing exclusively employers for more than thirty-one years.
 He graduated with honors from the University of Massachusetts, Amherst and from Suffolk University Law School, where he was the Executive Editor of The Advocate: the Suffolk University Law School Journal.
-He is a member of the Massachusetts bar, as well as the U.S. District Court for the Districts of Massachusetts, Connecticut, and Rhode Island the U.S. Court of Appeals for the First Circuit and the U.S. Supreme Court.
+He is a member of the Massachusetts bar, as well as the U.S. District Court for the Districts of Massachusetts, Connecticut, and Rhode Island (inactive) the U.S. Court of Appeals for the First Circuit and the U.S. Supreme Court.

 Mr. Bloom represents clients in a variety of industries on traditional labor law issues such as union organizing and collective bargaining.
 More specifically, he advises employers on how to remain union-free when confronted with union organizing and how to avoid union organizing entirely.
 He trains and advises executives, supervisors and managers on union awareness and positive employee relations.
 He has assisted employers in connection with union card-signing efforts, traditional representation and corporate campaigns, and decertification campaigns.
 He also represents clients in front of the National Labor Relations Board in connection with bargaining unit issues, objections and challenges, as well as unfair labor practice investigations and trials.